DominiqueMakowski/CV/PROFILE.md

 - **Source:** the departmental citation figures ResearchGate reports each month
 - **Details:**
   - First noted in December 2024, and still holding in 2026.
+  - ResearchGate's departmental figures count only staff who have a ResearchGate profile, and not every researcher in the School has one, so this is a ranking among those who do.
+The CV says so, and words the claim as "one of the most cited, and repeatedly the most cited" to match the partial record above.
   - The evidence kept in this repo (`RG_MostCited_TrackRecord.docx`) is a set of screenshots of those monthly notices, taken when they arrived rather than every month.
 It is therefore a partial record: it supports being one of the most cited — if not the most cited — researcher in the department, rather than an unbroken run of months.

 ### Software Adoption